Getting Started in Online Teaching

 Ohio State Software and Online Tools

 - It can be used to record lectures, hold live online lectures, for online office hours, live chat and more.
+Please note: videos are only housed in CarmenZoom temporarily.
+You can check the CarmenZoom website to find out the current timeframe for which they are kept.
+Be sure to save them in Mediasite or elsewhere if you want to keep them long-term.
 (More info

 - Is a repository for video content.
 Videos and recordings can be uploaded to Mediasite, which is housed on university servers, allowing you to then link to them in Carmen.
 As Carmen only allows for 500mb of storage per course, it is important to store videos on MediaSite.
 (More info